What Is Dual Pixel Auto Focus and How to Use It to Take Photos

-Dual pixel auto focus is a revolutionary technology released by Canon in 2013.
+Dual pixel autofocus is a revolutionary technology released by Canon in 2013.
 There are many cameras equipped with DPAF mode.
-As time goes by, you can also see many dual pixel camera phones in the market, such as Samsung and more.
-But do you really know dual pixel auto focus?
+As time goes by, you can also see many dual-pixel camera phones in the market, such as Samsung and more.
+But do you know dual pixel autofocus?
 If you want to get the basic introduction of dual pixel imaging, you just come to the right place.
 This article explains what dual pixel is and how to use it.
 Furthermore, you can get a powerful photo editor to touch up images captured by DSLR images on your Windows or Mac computer with ease.
 Just continue reading to get all the information you need.

-Each pixel has two photo diodes, and each diode has a lens over it separately.
+Each pixel has two photodiodes, and each diode has a lens over it separately.
 Every time the light goes through camera lenses and diodes, the processor will analyze the signal for the focus of each diode.
-If the focus is archived, those signals will be combined and record and capture images.
+If the focus is archived, those signals will be combined and recorded, and capture images.

-Compared with common cameras, each pixel has a dual role, which makes DPAF sensors different.
-Not all dual pixel can do two jobs at the same time.
-To be more specific, some pixels can focus the image point, while the others can take pictures.
-For example, almost 80% pixels in Canon imaging sensors can play the dual role.
+Compared with simple cameras, each pixel has a dual role, which makes DPAF sensors different.
+Not all dual pixels can do two jobs at the same time.
+To be more specific, some pixels can focus on the image point, while the others can take pictures.
+For example, almost 80% of pixels in Canon imaging sensors can play a dual role.

-Dual pixel technology is not supported by all devices.
-Actually, phase detection auto focus is the first choice for mirrorless cameras.
-As for DSLR cameras, a separate phase detection auto focus is necessary.
+Not all devices can support dual pixel technology.
+Phase detection autofocus is the first choice for mirrorless cameras.
+As for DSLR cameras, a separate phase detection autofocus is necessary.
 When the camera mirror is down, you can use its viewfinder instead.

-The truth is that dual pixel auto focus works well on videos.
-You can get quick DPAF without zooming on and out the lens to set the focus.
-Furthermore, you can switch focuses among subjects manually via the touch screen in live view.
+The truth is that dual pixel autofocus works well on videos.
+You can get quick DPAF without zooming in and out the lens to set the focus.
+Furthermore, you can switch focus among subjects manually via the touch screen in live view.
 If you want to capture the still images, you can tap on the back of the camera’s LCD screen.

-Is it worth to pay for dual pixel auto focus technology?
+Is it worth paying for dual-pixel autofocus technology?
 For landscape photographers, it is hard to tell the difference with or without DPAF.
 As for videographers, manual focus is a great help.
 It is easy to get an accurate focus without hunting lens back and forth over and over again.

-With the help of the phase detection DPAF, your camera can set the focus and respond instantly.
-You can record the moving object in focus all the time.
-That’s why DPAF is supported in some phone cameras.
+With the help of the phase-detection DPAF, your camera can set the focus and respond instantly.
+You can record the moving focus object all the time.
+That’s why some phone cameras support DPAF.
 The DPAF technology also helps to simulate the bokeh.
-Due to the smart phone cameras, the depth of field is enormous in some DP phone cameras.
-To achieve the similar effect, dual cameras are released by Apple and other phone manufacturers.
+Due to the smartphone cameras, the depth of field is enormous in some DP phone cameras.
+To achieve a similar effect, Apple and other phone manufacturers released dual cameras.